AminMortezaie/bookish-disco/Building Event-Driven Microservices/readme.md

 This combination of event streams and microservices forms an interconnected graph of activity across a business organization.
 Traditional computer architectures, com‐ posed of monoliths and intermonolith communications, have a similar graph struc‐ ture.
-Both of these graphs are shown in Figure 1-1.
+Both of these graphs are shown in *Figure 1-1*.

 ![](./fig1-1.png)